The entire book appears at this link with chapters added after appearing online:

 their number, amble off as if they have just completed a scenic

 cruise through the Caribbean.
-How sweet, just like the Love Boat.
+How sweet, cue the Love Boat theme.

-All aboard who are going to board once the outgoing traffic
+All aboard who are going to be bored once outgoing traffic

-orange jump suit crowd of bored looking ferry employees.
+the orange jump suit crowd of blase’ ferry employees wave

 This nondemoninational procession of Ford, Chevy Blazer,

 Toyota Camry, indeterminate makes and models of decrepit wrecks

 still salvageable, proceed en masse until the ferry has been